Henry Louis Gates Jr.: Early life and education

-Gates learned through research that his family is descended in part from the Yoruba people of West Africa.
+Later in life, Gates learned through DNA analysis that his family is descended in part from the Yoruba people of West Africa.
 He also learned that he has 50% European ancestry, including Irish forebears; he was surprised his European ancestry turned out to be so substantial.
 Having grown up in an African-American community, however, he identifies as Black.
 He has learned that he is also connected to the multiracial West Virginia community of Chestnut Ridge people.

 At the age of 14, Gates was injured playing touch football, fracturing the ball and socket joint of his right hip, resulting in a slipped capital femoral epiphysis.
-The injury was misdiagnosed by a physician, who told Gates' mother that his problem was 'psychosomatic'.
+The injury was misdiagnosed by a physician, who told Gates's mother that his problem was "psychosomatic".
 When the physical damage finally healed, his right leg was two inches shorter than his left.
 Because of the injury, Gates now uses a cane when he walks.

-Graduated from Piedmont High School in 1968, Gates attended Potomac State College of West Virginia University before transferring to Yale University, from which, in 1973, he earned a bachelor of arts degree in history, summa cum laude, and he gained membership in Phi Beta Kappa.
-The first African American to be awarded an Andrew W. Mellon Foundation Fellowship, Gates sailed on the Queen Elizabeth 2 for England, where he studied English literature at Clare College, Cambridge, and earned his Ph.D. degree.
+After graduating from Piedmont High School in 1968, Gates attended Potomac State College of West Virginia University for one year before transferring to Yale University, from which he graduated in 1973 with a B.A., summa cum laude, in history, with membership in Phi Beta Kappa.
+Gates then became the first African American to be awarded a Mellon Foundation Fellowship.
+He sailed to England on the liner Queen Elizabeth 2 and used the fellowship to pursue graduate study in English literature at Clare College, Cambridge, receiving an M.A. degree in 1974 and a Ph.D. in 1979.